learn-co-curriculum/dsc-central-limit-theorem-lab/README.md

     45.3

-### Creating a Sample Distribution of Sample Means
+### Creating a Sampling Distribution of Sample Means

-Now that we have helper functions to help us sample with replacement and calculate sample means, we just need to bring it all together and write a function that creates a sample distribution of sample means!
+Now that we have helper functions to help us sample with replacement and calculate sample means, we just need to bring it all together and write a function that creates a sampling distribution of sample means!

 In the cell below, write a function that takes in 3 arguments: the dataset, the size of the distribution to create, and the size of each individual sample.
-The function should return a sample distribution of sample means of the given size.
+The function should return a sampling distribution of sample means of the given size.

 ```python